exercism/python/concepts/function-arguments/about.md

 Note that positional arguments cannot follow keyword arguments.

-This
+This set of arguments:

 ```python
 >>> print(concat(greeting="Hello, ", "Gregor"))
 ```

-results in this error:
+Results in this error:

 ```
 SyntaxError: positional argument follows keyword argument
 ```

-Requiring positional-only arguments for function calls can be done through the use of the `/` operator in the parameter list.
+Requiring positional-only arguments for function calls can be done through the use of the `/` operator in the parameter list:

-Positional-only arguments:

 ```python
 # Parameters showing a position-only operator.